-The Appraisal Summary Table in Table 8 has been completed to take account of the qualitative benefits of the scheme (see Table 5) as well as those which have been monetised in
+The Appraisal Summary Table in Table 8 has been completed to take account of the qualitative benefits of the scheme (see Table 5) as well as those which have been monetised in Table 7.

-Table 7.

-Table 8 - Appraisal Summary Table (Assuming Option 1.5)
+Table 8 - Appraisal Summary Table (Assuming Option 1.2)

-Impacts Summary of key impacts Assessment Quantitative Qualitative Monetary £m(NPV) Economy Business users & transport providers (Combined with Commuting and Other users) Journey time improvements due to transfer from car to walk/cycle In conjunction with Gyratory & LSTF Schemes Not quantified Slight beneficial No Eco Reliability impact on Business users Improved journey time reliability Not quantified, though comparison with existing dual carriageway indicates string positive impact Slight beneficial No Regeneration Support for sustainable housing growth, job creation and inward investment in the area Growth projections included in appraisal Moderate beneficial No Noise Not calculated at this stage Some improvement due to transfer from car to Slight beneficial No Air Quality walk/cycle beneficial No enta Greenhouse gases Reduction in carbon emissions (calculated using DfT Carbon Toolkit) Change in non-traded carbon over 20y (CO2e).
-Annual tonnes (1000s) 0.26 Moderate beneficial 0.185 Environmental Landscape Townscape Historic Environment Biodiversity Water Environment Work to date (Including Valley of Visions ) indicates that these elements will be positive or neutral.
-Ongoing design process and consultation will enhance further Not quantified Moderate beneficial No Commuting and Other users (Combined with Business Users and transport Providers) Journey time improvements due to transfer from car to walk/cycle In conjunction with Gyratory & LSTF Schemes Not quantified Slight beneficial No Social Reliability impact on Commuting and Other users Improved journey time reliability Not quantified, though comparison with existing dual carriageway indicates string positive impact Slight beneficial No 0) Physical activity Mortality Benefits calculated using WHO HEAT tool, based on projected usage Mortality Change/year 0.07 (14%) Moderate beneficial 2.286 Additional health benefits (reduced absenteeism, increased productivity) Not quantified, though evidence indicates significant impact Moderate beneficial No Journey quality Journey quality improved through improved/new facility Value of Journey Quality Benefits 1.55m Moderate beneficial 1.55
+Impacts Summary of key impacts Assessment Quantitative Qualitative Monetary £'000(NPV) Economy Business users & transport providers (Combined with Commuting and Other users) Journey time improvements due to transfer from car to walk/cycle In conjunction with Gyratory & LSTF Schemes Slight beneficial 407.45 Eco Reliability impact on Business users Improved journey time reliability Not quantified, though comparison with existing dual carriageway indicates strong positive impact Slight beneficial No Regeneration Support for sustainable housing growth, job creation and inward investment in the area Growth projections included in appraisal Moderate beneficial No Noise Air Quality - Some improvement due to transfer from car to walk/cycle Slight beneficial Minimal Minimal ental Greenhouse gases Reduction in carbon emissions Change in non-traded carbon over 20y (CO2e).
+Annual tonnes (1000s) Moderate beneficial 21.57 Environmental Landscape Townscape Historic Environment Biodiversity Water Environment Work to date (Including Valley of Visions ) indicates that these elements will be positive or neutral.
+Ongoing design process and consultation will enhance further Not quantified Moderate beneficial No Commuting and Other users (Combined with Business Users and transport Providers) Journey time improvements due to transfer from car to walk/cycle In conjunction with Gyratory & LSTF Schemes Slight beneficial 407.45 Social Reliability impact on Commuting and Other users Improved journey time reliability Not quantified, though comparison with existing dual carriageway indicates strong positive impact Slight beneficial No S Physical activity Mortality Benefits calculated using WHO HEAT tool, based on projected usage Additional health benefits (reduced absenteeism, increased productivity) Moderate beneficial Moderate beneficial 3722.54 Journey quality Journey quality improved through improved/new facility Value of Journey Quality Benefits (WebTAG Unit A5.1) Moderate beneficial 1499.25